Cracked Pot Meditations – Ruled to Boredom

 Goal

-How do you respect laws and the boundaries of other while not becoming a trend-following, uncreative welp?
-How do you find ways of solving problems without guidelines or fear of authority?
+How do you respect others’ laws and boundaries while not becoming a trend-following, uncreative welp?
+How can we solve problems without guidelines or fear of authority?
 How do you erase everything you thought you knew about anything before trying to create something?